SvenGroot/Ookii.CommandLine/docs/Migrating.md

   - This change enables more flexibility, better performance by supporting conversions using `ReadOnlySpan<char>`, and enables trimming your assembly when combined with [source generation](SourceGeneration.md).
+  - If you have existing conversions that depend on a `TypeConverter`, use the `TypeConverterArgumentConverter<T>` as a convenient way to keep using that conversion.
 - Constructor parameters can no longer be used to define command line arguments.
 Instead, all arguments must be defined using properties.
 If you were using constructor parameters to avoid setting a default value for a non-nullable reference type, you can use the `required` keyword